How Much Do Plumbers Make?

 It’s no secret that the biggest money in plumbing lies in being self-employed or owning a limited company.
 But just how much do self-employed plumbers get paid?

-You will need to budget for extra expenses such as business running costs, vehicle hire/maintenance, fuel, tools/equipment and necessary insurance, but the freedom of being self-employed grants you can help to skyrocket your salary.
+However, you will also need to budget for extra expenses such as business running costs, vehicle hire/maintenance, fuel, tools/equipment and necessary insurance.
+As such the actual take-home salary may be lower than the initial figures, but the freedom of being self-employed can certainly help to drastically increase your salary.
 With no one else making your schedule, you’re free to make your timetable and set your rates, with no one taking a cut.

-This employment position also helps to give you more experience in the business world, giving you the experience to transfer over to other plumbing sectors, such as managerial positions in nationwide companies.
-If you have had enough time on the road and want to settle into an office job in the plumbing field, salaries for office managers of plumbing companies can start at £32,000 per year.
+Experienced plumbers can often transfer into other roles, such as training, managerial positions or more office-based work.
+If you have had enough time on the road and want to settle into a more stable office job, the average plumber salary for managers can start at £32,000 per year.

 Qualifications and Training

-As the salary chart suggests, the more experience you have, the higher your salary can be–so investing in your training and boosting your qualifications can be a great way to boost your salary.
+As the salary chart suggests, in order to earn the same as more experienced plumbers, investing in your training qualifications can be a great way to boost the average plumber salary.

 Here’s a list of typical qualifications you’ll need as a plumber in the UK:

-• Plumbing Craft — suitable for individuals wanting to start their career in plumbing, focusing on domestic heating, hot and cold water supplies, and health and safety.
+- Plumbing Craft — suitable for individuals wanting to start their career in plumbing, focusing on domestic heating systems, hot and cold water supplies, and health and safety.

-You can also choose to specialise, which can boost your earnings further.
+You can also choose to specialise in specific heating systems, which can boost your earnings further.
 If you’re interested in renewables in plumbing, taking a course such as this from ERR can help you find your niche in the following renewable sectors:

-Plumbers are in high demand across the UK, but “many cities face shortages of skilled professionals in the trade”, according to PHAMNews (Plumbing, Heating and Air Movement News).
+Plumbers are in high demand across the UK, and according to PHAMNews (Plumbing, Heating and Air Movement News) there are a number of cities with a shortage of qualified plumbers available.
 Together with The Chartered Institute of Plumbing and Heating reporting that an estimated 73,700 extra UK plumbers are needed by 2032 to fill vacancies, it’s clear to see that investing your time and energy in becoming a plumber–or furthering your experience in the field–is a potentially lucrative choice.

 Research conducted by Markel Direct shows that while plumbing was the most searched-for trade in 44 out of 46 UK cities, 46% of UK homeowners struggled to find a suitable plumber for their job, with “no availability” and “shortage of specific trade in the area” being the main issues they faced.
 This was mainly due to plumbing emergencies, where homeowners couldn’t find a suitable out-of-hours plumber to handle their issues.